Black salsify is really the Mercedes-Benz of root vegetables.

 - Remove the stalks from the braising liquid and dry on a paper towel.
 Save the braising liquid for later.

 - Toast the almonds in the oven at 160°C/375°F for about 5 minutes or until golden brown.
 Roughly chop and set aside for later.

 - Heat a pan with 1 tbsp of butter of medium heat and wait until it foams.
 Add the salsify and brown them in the butter.
 Remove the salsify from the pan and save the extra browned butter on the side for later in a small bowl.

-- Deglaze the pan with the white wine and reduce by half.
+- Deglaze the pan with the white wine and reduce it by half.
 Add 100 ml of the braising liquid and continue cooking until it starts to look saucy.
 About 2-3 minutes.

-- Add the salsify back to the pan and finish the sauce with a knob of cold butter and swirl in pan off the heat.
+- Add the salsify back to the pan and finish the sauce with a knob of cold butter and swirl in the pan off the heat.
 Season with salt to taste, a squeeze of fresh lemon juice and garnish with black pepper and the toasted almonds.
 Drizzle a little of the reserved brown butter on top (optional).
 Enjoy!